fAtsteD/reporting/README.md

     -   login - user login to the account
     -   password - password to the account
     -   projects - dictionary for transformation projects inside to the reporting, all inside project's keys can view in command line
+    -   project-to-corp-struct-item - dictionary for setting related projects inside to the reporting corp struct item alias, all inside project's keys can view in command line
     -   suburl-add-task - related suburl to the some of part
     -   suburl-categories - related suburl to the some of part
     -   suburl-categories-binding - related suburl to the some of part